kzys/8-p.info/v2/content/_index.md

 I'm also active on [GitHub](https://github.com/kzys/).
 My day job is mostly writing open source software.
 It is too good to be true.

 Oh, let me introduce myself.
-I'm [Kazuyoshi Kato](/me/), a Japanese software developer in Seattle, Washington.
+I'm <a class="h-card" href="/me/">Kazuyoshi Kato</a>, a Japanese software developer in Seattle, Washington.